 The Board is satisfying the requirement that it notify victims of upcoming proceedings and of their statutory right to provide a victim impact statement in writing or to attend and read their victim impact statement to the Board in person.
-This significant obligation has been accomplished within existing resources.
-Presently 60% of the over 1300 victims who are contacted and offered this opportunity have provided victim impact evidence for use at hearings.
+Since the 2006 amendments to the Criminal Code, and continuing to date, increased administrative time is required to meet the Board's obligations to victims, and to provide them with information about the Board.
+The Board's database of notified victims now surpasses the number of accused persons under the Board's jurisdiction.

-• Board Ordered Assessments :
+• Board Ordered Assessments:

 The ability of the Review Board to order assessments under section 672.121 of the Criminal Code enhances the ability of the Board to carry out its inquisitorial function and to carry out its mandate.
 The Review Board makes assessment orders and receives a report from a psychiatrist in accordance with each of those orders.
-In 2009/2010, 40 assessments were ordered; in 2010/2011, 32 assessments were ordered; 2011/2012, 16 assessments were ordered.
+In 2009/2010, 40 assessments were ordered; in 2010/2011, 32 assessments were ordered; 16 assessments were ordered in each of the fiscal years, 2011/2012 and 2012/2013.

-• Board Recommended Stays of Proceedings for Permanently Unfit Individuals:
+Board Recommended Stays of Proceedings for Permanently Unfit Individuals: